-That’s just what I needed, so after spending a day kayaking, trekking and riding elephants, I decided to let my travel companion train and play with elephants on her own while I spent a day exploring the culture and beauty of Luang Prabang as well as enjoy its tranquility.
+That’s just what I needed, so after spending a day kayaking, trekking and riding elephants in outskirt Luang Prabang, I decided to let my travel companion train and play with elephants on her own while I spent a day exploring the culture and beauty of Luang Prabang ancient town as well as enjoy its tranquility.

 Luang Prabang is a Unesco World Heritage Site; therefore there is a wonderful absence of the usual truck and bus congestion.
 This makes shopping and dining (loads of wonderful shops and restaurants) more enjoyable for all.